The duties of all Den Chiefs are:

 - Meet as needed with the adult members of the den, pack and troop.

-- Den Chief Training is scheduled to be offered at the University of Scouting.
+- Den Chief Training is available online and also scheduled to be offered at the University of Scouting.
 Click the link above or contact your District Training Chairman or District Executive for the next scheduled Den Chief Training in your district.

 An intensive, seven-day outdoor training experience for young men in support of the Scoutmaster's responsibility for the training of troop youth leaders.
 The course is conducted by the Heart of America Council Training Committee using the Junior Leader Training Conference outline, approved by the Boy Scout Division of the Boy Scouts of America.